reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 >"Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services."

-For defining resources with Terraform, we specify the provider in the configuration file and add configurations for the resources in one or more files.
+For defining resources with Terraform, we specify the provider in a configuration file and add configurations for the resources in one or more files.

 Terraform is logically split into two main parts:
 1. Terraform Core